-The Industrial/Organizational Psychology M.A./Ph.D. program prepares students for careers in industry, government and university settings.
-It focuses on the theory and techniques of selecting, evaluating, and developing individuals within an organization.
+The Industrial/Organizational (I/O) Psychology Program is one of four combined MA/PhD programs in the Department of Psychology at DePaul University.
+The program prepares students for careers in industry, government and university settings and focuses on the theory and techniques of selecting, evaluating, and developing individuals within an organization.
 Topics include personnel selection, performance appraisal, training and development, employee attitudes, motivation, leadership, and organizational theory.
 The program also allows considerable flexibility for the advanced student to pursue related disciplines such as management, information systems and marketing.
-The MA in Industrial Organizational Psychology is a non-terminal degree.
-For a terminal Master’s in Industrial Organizational Psychology please visit our Combined BA/MS program page.
+The MA in I/O Psychology is a non-terminal degree.
+For a terminal master’s degree in I/O Psychology please visit our Combined Degree Programs page.
 Please note that the combined BA/MS degree is for current DePaul undergraduate students only.

 The curriculum is based on the scientist/practitioner model of graduate education and follows two basic principles:

-- The industrial/organizational psychologist must have a solid foundation in general psychological theory, research methodology and philosophy of science, in addition to knowledge in the content area of I/O psychology.
+• The I/O psychologist must have a solid foundation in general psychological theory, research methodology and philosophy of science, in addition to knowledge in the content area of I/O psychology.

-- The industrial/organizational psychologist must be aware of the contributions of other disciplines to the study of organizations and must have practical experience in working with formal organizations as a psychologist.
+• The I/O psychologist must be aware of the contributions of other disciplines to the study of organizations and must have practical experience in working with formal organizations as a psychologist.

 With its great Chicago location, DePaul University offers its I/O psychology graduate students unique opportunities for their education, research and applied experiences.
 Our strong faculty and alumni base enables current students to connect with the I/O community and to establish new relationships.